Body Mass Index (BMI)

 BMI takes into account natural variations in body shape, giving a healthy weight range for a particular height.

 As well as measuring your BMI, healthcare professionals may take other factors into account when assessing if you’re a healthy weight.
 Muscle is much denser than fat, so very muscular people, such as heavyweight boxers, weight trainers and athletes, may be a healthy weight even though their BMI is classed as obese.
+For children and young people aged 2 to 18, a BMI calculation conducted by a health professional should take into account age and gender as well as height and weight.

 Meet Mary Morris MSc.